YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 Identifies the replicating instance to which the passive Source Server connects after activation.

-With no -instsecondary specified, the passive Source Server uses the environment variable gtm_repl_instsecondary as the value of -instsecondary.
+With no -instsecondary specified, the passive Source Server uses the environment variable ydb_repl_instsecondary as the value of -instsecondary.

 *-rootprimary*